nvpro-samples/vk_animated_clusters/README.md

 ### Ray Tracing with CLAS

-Build the ray tracing pipeline with `VkRayTracingPipelineClusterAccelerationStructureCreateInfoNV::allowClusterAccelerationStructures` enabled.
+Build the ray tracing pipeline with `VkRayTracingPipelineClusterAccelerationStructureCreateInfoNV::allowClusterAccelerationStructure` enabled.

 The ray tracing is generally the same as for regular TLAS/BLAS-based ray tracing.
 The main differences are:
 * `PrimitiveID` is now the primitive index within the CLAS